Benzhaomin/scripts/youtube-to-mpd.md

 # what

-Get songs from Youtube and play them on mpd as a http radio stream
+Get songs from Youtube and play them on mpd as a radio stream

 # requirements